Erynnis horatius

-Erynnis horatius, commnly known as Horace's duskywing, is a species of butterfly in the family Hesperiidae.
+Erynnis horatius, commonly known as Horace's duskywing, is a species of butterfly in the family Hesperiidae.
 It is found in the United States from Massachusetts to Florida, and west to eastern South Dakota, the Gulf Coast, south-eastern Utah, Colorado, north-eastern Arizona, and New Mexico.
 It is listed as a species of special concern in the US state of Connecticut.

 Fringes are brown.
 Upperside of male forewing is dark brown with little contrast and no white overscaling.
 Upperside of female forewing is light brown with a contrasting pattern and large transparent spots.
 Underside of hindwing is usually without two spots below the apex.
 The male has a costal fold containing yellow scent scales; the female has a patch of scent scales on the 7th abdominal segment.
 The wingspan is 36–49 mm.